-Character Options: All of the races, themes, and classes from the Core Rulebook are available to you when creating a character.
-You might need special boons to access some races and options from other books before you can use them in organized play.
+Character Options: All of the playable species, themes, and classes from the Core Rulebook are available to you when creating a character.
+You might need special boons to access some species and options from other books before you can use them in organized play.
 More information on approved resources can be found on the Character Options page.

 After playing a new character, you might find aspects of your character you would like to change.
 Don’t worry!
 Until you play a game in which your character starts with 3 or more XP, you can freely rebuild your character completely.
 The character retains their Reputation earned and character number.

 Once you begin a session as a second level character, you still have options for changing your character’s choices through the mnemonic editor hybrid item Starfinder Core Rulebook (page 226).
 Characters can use this item to reverse the last 2 levels worth of decisions on a character.
 Different versions of the device allow you to retrain up to three additional times, effectively allowing a character to wipe and retrain up to 8 levels worth of decisions throughout their career.